-Robin L. Peyson, MHSA, has spent her professional career developing, managing, advocating for and integrating public health, mental health, and substance use programs and policy .
-In 2019, she co-founded the Recovery Coalition of Texas, a statewide RCO and now serves as the Executive Director.
+Robin has spent her professional career developing, managing, advocating for, and integrating public health, mental health, and substance use programs and policy, focusing on peer recovery support services.
+In 2019, she co-founded the Recovery Coalition of Texas, a statewide RCO, and served as the Executive Director until January 2022.

-She is the former Executive Director of Communities for Recovery, a community-based non-profit that provides peer-based recovery services and supports to individuals in recovery from substance use or substance use and mental illness.
-Robin also serves as an adjunct faculty member for the Faces and Voices of Recovery’s National Recovery Institute.
-In addition, she serves as a Site Reviewer for the Council on Accreditation of Peer Recovery Services and Support (CAPRSS).
-Through RLPeyson Consulting, she assists RCO’s in becoming CAPRSS accredited, writing grants, and strategic/board development.
-She is also a speaker on a variety of recovery topics, including recovery as a family member.
+She is the former Executive Director of Communities for Recovery, a community-based non-profit that provides peer recovery services and supports to individuals in recovery from substance use or substance use and mental illness.
+Robin also serves as an adjunct faculty member for the Faces & Voices of Recovery’s National Recovery Institute.
+In this capacity, she provides technical assistance on organizational development, board governance, and program development, as well as other topics.
+In addition, she mentors other recovery leaders working to develop peer-based systems in their state.
+Robin also serves as a Site Reviewer for the Council on Accreditation of Peer Recovery Services and Support (CAPRSS).

-Prior to Communities for Recovery, she served as Executive Director of the National Alliance on Mental Illness (NAMI) Texas.
+Prior to Communities for Recovery, she served as Executive Director of the National Alliance on Mental Illness (NAMI) Texas for 7.5 years.
 She also spent over seven years as a Service Systems Development Specialist and Assistant Director for the Children’s Services Department of the Community Mental Health division of the Texas Department of State Health Services.

 She is a family member in recovery and has several individuals in her family who are impacted by substance use and mental illness.
 She has found healing through a variety of paths on her recovery journey.